puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 theme = "outlook-hayesy-beta"
 +++

 After we launched Puzzmo, we sort of hit this moment of _"well... what now?"_.
-We had such a complete vision of what we wanted to build for v1, and had taken the extra time for polish passes that to a ++reasonable++ extent, we had a solid version one.
+Zach & I had such a complete vision of what we wanted to build for v1 from the get-go, and we all had taken some extra time for polish pass, so to a ++reasonable++ extent, we had a solid version one.

 We'd never _really_ talked about version two, and on top of that, our team had just tripled in the last month.
 So - _what now?_